Commands and Variables

 ActiveCampaignContact

-This resource can access contact data for an ActiveCampaign account.
+This resource can access contact data for an ActiveCampaign contact.
 Below are available features.

 Available Contact Fields